giprocida/secret-fetch-from-Debezium/README.md

 3. A RoleBinding called `connector-configuration-role-binding` which binds the Role to the Kafka Connect cluster service account.

-4. A Deployment called `mysql` for deploying a MySQL database.
+4. A Deployment called `mysql` for deploying a MySQL database ( the deployment is defined in the `mysql-deployment.yaml` file)

-5. A service called `mysql`.
+5. A service called `mysql` ( the service is defined in the `mysql-deployment.file`)

 Custom Resources using Strimzi Kafka CRD:

-1. Kafka which deploys the Kafka cluster
+1. Kafka which deploys the Kafka cluster (file called `debezium-cluster.yaml`)

-2. KafkaConnect which deploys the Kafka Connect cluster with the necessary plugins.
+2. KafkaConnect which deploys the Kafka Connect cluster with the necessary plugins (`debezium-connect-cluster-custombuild.yaml`)

-3. KafkaConnector which configures the connector for capturing changes from MySQL and streaming them to Kafka.
+3. KafkaConnector which configures the connector for capturing changes from MySQL and streaming them to Kafka (`debezium-connector.yaml`)

 #### Important Notes ####